Timi Max Elšnik

-Timi Max Elšnik (born 29 April 1998) is a Slovenian footballer who plays as a central midfielder for Olimpija Ljubljana.
-Besides Slovenia, he has played in England.
+Timi Max Elšnik (born 29 April 1998) is a Slovenian professional footballer who plays as a central midfielder for Serbian SuperLiga club Red Star Belgrade and the Slovenia national team.

 Club career

 Derby County

-During his first season at Derby County, Elšnik initially played for the under-18 team before progressing to the under-21 squad.
+Elšnik joined the Derby County academy in 2015 at the age of 17.
+During his first season, he initially played for the under-18 team before progressing to the under-21 squad.
 At the end of the 2015–16 season, he was named the club's Scholar of the Year.
 Shortly after signing a new three-year contract with the club in August 2016, he made his first team debut as a substitute against Carlisle United in the EFL Cup, scoring twice in Derby's penalty shoot-out win.
 He was released by Derby in July 2019.

-Swindon Town (loan)
+Loans to Swindon Town, Mansfield Town and Northampton Town

-On 31 August 2017, Elšnik signed on a season long loan for Swindon Town along with Derby teammate Kellan Gordon.
+On 31 August 2017, Elšnik signed on a season-long loan for Swindon Town along with Derby teammate Kellan Gordon.
 Two days later, Elšnik made his Swindon debut during their 4–1 home defeat against Barnet, featuring for the entire 90 minutes.

-Mansfield Town (loan)

 On 31 August 2018, Elšnik signed on a season-long loan for Mansfield Town.
 Four days later, Elšnik made his Mansfield debut during their 2–1 away win against Lincoln City in the EFL Trophy, featuring for the entire 90 minutes.

-On 30 October 2018, Elšnik was brought back into the Mansfield side as he started the game against Crewe Alexandra.
-Elsnik scored two goals ensuring a 3–0 win for Mansfield.
+On 30 October 2018, Elšnik was brought back into the Mansfield side, starting the game against Crewe Alexandra.
+He scored two goals ensuring a 3–0 win for Mansfield.

+In January 2019, Mansfield activated a clause to terminate the loan spell during the winter transfer window.
+Shortly after his return to Derby, he was loaned to Northampton Town until the end of the season.

+Olimpija Ljubljana

+In January 2020, Elšnik returned to his home country and signed with Olimpija Ljubljana.
+In December 2020, after extending his contract with the club, president Milan Mandarić appointed him as the team captain at only 22 years of age.
+With Olimpija, Elšnik won the Slovenian league title in the 2022–23 season and the Slovenian Cup in the 2020–21 and 2022–23 seasons.

 International career

-Elšnik has represented Slovenia at under-17, under-18, under-19, and under-21 levels.
+Elšnik has represented Slovenia at the under-17, under-18, under-19, and under-21 levels.
+He was the captain of the under-21 team at the 2021 UEFA European Under-21 Championship.

 He made his senior debut on 8 October 2021 in the 2022 FIFA World Cup qualification match against Malta, replacing Jasmin Kurtić late in the game.
+In June 2024, Elšnik was called up to the squad for UEFA Euro 2024 by Slovenian coach Matjaž Kek.
+He appeared as a starter in all four Slovenia matches at the tournament.